DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_62_wasabi-wallet.md

 # Wasabi Wallet

-Wasabi Wallet is a bitcoin wallet designed for giving you control of your privacy.
-The wallet is built with a great control of different "UTXOs".
-A UTXO is simply an unspent transaction output and is often referred to as "coin" (and what makes up individual bitcoins)).  that you can use to "mix" bitcoin.
+Wasabi Wallet is a bitcoin wallet designed with privacy in mind.
+The wallet is built with a great control over different "UTXOs".
+A UTXO is simply an unspent transaction output and is often referred to as "coin" (and is what makes up individual bitcoins).
+The UTXOs are associated with a bitcoin address and they can be tracked on the blockchain.
+This can be used to track users and try to determine who owns what.
+The most common heuristics for tracking users can be broken if you "mix" your UTXOs with other peoples UTXOs (and use the same amounts).
 The method is often referred to as "coinjoin".
-It's a technique where you create transactions together with other people to make tracking on the blockchain harder.

-Many mixers are central services.
-That means that they can steal your funds and destroy your privacy at will.
+Most implementations of coinjoin (often called mixers) is by third parties that control the whole process.
+That means that they can steal your funds and destroy your privacy if they like (you have to trust them).
 This is not the case with Wasabi Wallet.
 The only central part is a "coordinator" that constructs the transactions and that you connect to with Tor to ensure anonymity.
 You control your own private keys during the whole process.

-To mix bitcoins is extra crucial if you bought your bitcoin on an exchange with KYC.
-The nature of the open blockchain makes it easy to track bitcoin.
-If you buy bitcoin on a exchange and doesn’t mix the coins, it’s like have your name and address attached to all your addresses.
-You can never know who has that information.
-The heuristic that’s used to track coins can be broken by combining your transaction with other people.
+Mixing bitcoins is extra important if you bought your bitcoins on an exchange that use KYC (know your customer).
+You'll have your name and maybe even address attached to a set of UTXOs and you can never know who has that information.
+This might later get mixed with funds in another wallet you control and parts, or all, of those funds might be linked to you.
+All of this can to a large degree be fixed if you use Wasabi Wallet.

-To download and install the wallet, go to https://www.wasabiwallet.io/ and download the latest version for your OS.
-If you use Tor, use this address http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion/
+To download and install the wallet, go to [WasabiWallet](https://www.wasabiwallet.io/) and download the latest version for your OS.
+If you use Tor, use the [.onion address](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion/)
 Make sure that you download the detached signature as well so we can verify the download.
 To verify the signature, you need GnuPG and the signing key from nopara73.
-If you don’t have GnuPG, you can find a guide and some basic instructions [Here]( https://github.com/DriftwoodPalace/guides/blob/master/hodl-guide/hodl-guide_10_preparations.md#first-steps).
+If you don’t have GnuPG, you can find basic instructions [here](https://github.com/DriftwoodPalace/guides/blob/master/hodl-guide/hodl-guide_30_last-seed.md#download-gnupg-for-validating-digital-signatures).

-You can find nopara73’s key on https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt.
-Click Raw and hit Ctrl+S and save the key in the same folder as your downloaded files.
+You can find nopara73’s key on Wasabi Wallets [Github page](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt).
+Click Raw and hit Ctrl(or Cmd)+S and save the key in the same folder as your downloaded files.

-Open a new terminal window
+Once done, open a new terminal window:

 *Windows*: Open Powershell (search for it or use Win+R, type powershell and hit enter)